Panzerschrek/U-00DC-Sprache/README.md

 Even more, there are two Ü compilers, the first one is written in C++ and the second one is mostly written in Ü itself (frontend part, backend is still LLVM).

 Besides the compiler Ü has a lot of other components.
-Ü provides its own standard library containing basic containers, helpers and operation system interaction functionality.
+Ü provides its own standard library containing basic container classes, helpers and operating system interaction functionality.
 There is a build system, which simplifies complex Ü programs building and (partially) package management.
-For better developing experience there is a language server and variety of syntax highlighting files for some IDEs and text editors.
+For better development experience there is a language server and variety of syntax highlighting files for some IDEs and text editors.
 Last but not least, Ü has a tool for C headers conversion, which allows to simplify interaction with foreign code.